olimorris/onedarkpro.nvim/README.md

     vim_ultest = true,
     which_key = true,
   },

-  highlights = {}, -- Override default highlight groups or create your own styles = { -- For example, to apply bold and italic, use "bold,italic"
-    types = "NONE", -- Style that is applied to types methods = "NONE", -- Style that is applied to methods numbers = "NONE", -- Style that is applied to numbers strings = "NONE", -- Style that is applied to strings comments = "NONE", -- Style that is applied to comments keywords = "NONE", -- Style that is applied to keywords constants = "NONE", -- Style that is applied to constants functions = "NONE", -- Style that is applied to functions operators = "NONE", -- Style that is applied to operators variables = "NONE", -- Style that is applied to variables parameters = "NONE", -- Style that is applied to parameters conditionals = "NONE", -- Style that is applied to conditionals virtual_text = "NONE", -- Style that is applied to virtual text }, options = {
+  options = {
     cursorline = false, -- Use cursorline highlighting? transparency = false, -- Use a transparent background?